sg-crest A Singapore Government Agency Website

 Being a witness is important in the civil and family justice process.
 A party may rely on your information to be used as evidence in court.
 This evidence will help the court decide on the judgment or order they may make in favour of, or against, the party.

-It is compulsory for you to produce the necessary documents or attend court if you have been issued a subpoena or a court order to do so.
+It is compulsory for you to produce the necessary documents or attend court if you have been issued a subpoena, an order to attend court or an order to produce documents to do so.

 Note